Frequently Asked Questions

 10. CONFETTI etc.

-Please ask your guests to refrain from throwing anything at the entrance of the church, as a courtesy to other weddings taking place on the same day and to maintain the beauty of the church grounds.
-Biodegradable matter only (i.e. rose petals and potpourri) may be thrown in the church grounds on the south lawn (along Clendon Road).
+Please ask your guests to refrain from throwing anything inside the church, as a courtesy.
+Biodegradable matter only (i.e. rose petals and potpourri) may be thrown in the church grounds.
 Paper products (e.g. confetti) are not to be used, nor should rice be thrown as it becomes a trip hazard on paths when wet.

 11. PHOTOGRAPHS AND VIDEOS